NyKepler/CerCNsig/README.md

 The final estimation is revised manually that the tumor samples results are based on Squaremodel or Rascal while the rest are mostly based on ichorCNA with 0.03 as threshold meaning anything below that will be called 0 cellularity and normal diploidy.

-#### 6. CNsigntures Analysis: whole genome copy number signature analysis to extract HGSOC related signatures from pre-diagnotic/pre-sytompatic cytology samples.
+#### 6. CNsigntures Analysis: whole genome copy number signature analysis to extract HGSC related signatures from pre-diagnotic/pre-sytompatic cytology samples.

 According to *CNsigntures* the analysis just require a list of absolute segmented copy number tables which contains "chromosome", "start", "end", "segVal"..
 That seems easy but no that simple as you think!
-In the original validation for HGSOC, samples were first analysed with sWGS and TP53 Tagged amplicon seq, and then processed using ABCEL (might be released as Rascal now) to generate absolute copy-number profiles.
+In the original validation for HGSC, samples were first analysed with sWGS and TP53 Tagged amplicon seq, and then processed using ABCEL (might be released as Rascal now) to generate absolute copy-number profiles.
 All samples were manually inspected and the copy-number fit adjusted if